dianakorka/Data-Science-in-R/Linear_regression/LinearRegression.md

 predict(object = cars_lm, newdata = cars_new)
 ```

     ##        1        2        3        4        5
-    ##  21.74499  68.93390 100.39317  13.88018 139.71726
+    ## 21.74499 29.60981 53.20426 13.88018 68.93390

-But we saw above that the relationship between spped and stopping
+But we saw above that the relationship between speed and stopping
-distnace may in fact be quadratic.
+distance may in fact be quadratic.
 So let’s redo the exercise for a
-qudratic relationship.
+quadratic relationship.

 First we create a new column equal to speed squared.